DevOpsPlayground/DPG-Meetups-Next.js/README.md

 ```

-6. Once we have the ``featuredEvent`` data already in the Homepage component, we can remove any references to client side data fetching from that component.
+6. Once the ``featuredEvent`` data is in the Homepage component, we can remove any references to client-side data fetching from that component.
 We will therefore delete:
 - the ``useState`` hook
 - the ``useEffect`` hook
 - the ``Loader`` component